Ingo-o/Ingo-o/README.md

 ### Hello!
-My name is Dmitry, I am Frontend Developer 👋
+My name is Dmitrii, I am Frontend Developer 👋

 At the moment, I work for SlidePresenter and study at Hexlet.